 Disclosure.
 Prior to consideration of the matter, each member of the Board or committee who desires to participate in deliberations or voting on such action shall disclose to the Board or committee position information that is known to such member, with respect to any particular Contracts that are under consideration, and any other positions which the Board or committee reasonably expects could be affected by the action under consideration.
 The size of positions shall be disclosed by reference to ranges as determined by the Board or committee and shall be made with respect to the following categories:

-gross positions in Contracts carried in (1) accounts in which the member's ownership interest is 10% or greater, (2) "controlled accounts" as defined in CFTC Regulation 1.3(j) and (3) accounts of any individual with whom the member has a "Family Relationship" as such term is defined in Rule 209;
+gross positions in Contracts carried in (1) Trading Accounts in which the member's ownership interest is 10 per cent or greater, (2) "controlled accounts" as defined in CFTC Regulation 1.3(j) and (3) Trading Accounts of any individual with whom the member has a "Family Relationship" as such term is defined in Rule 209;

-gross positions in Contracts carried in proprietary accounts, as defined in CFTC regulations, at any Affiliated Participant of such member; and
+gross positions in Contracts carried in proprietary Trading Accounts, as defined in CFTC regulations, at any Affiliated Participant of such member; and

 any other types of positions, whether maintained in Contracts or otherwise, that the Board or committee reasonably expects could be affected by the action being considered.